oppia/oppia-web-developer-docs/Instructions-for-Reviewers.md

   ![Screenshot showing ad-blocked view](images/withAdBlocker.png)

 #### Reducing Email Noise
 If you would like to reduce email noise following a review, click on the "Unsubscribe" button on the right side of the page.
-However, if your username is @-mentioned, you will still get emails.
+However, if your username is tagged (using the **@username** syntax), you will still get emails.

   ![Screenshot showing subscribe button](images/unsubscribeButton.png)